LimROTS: A Hybrid Method Integrating Empirical Bayes and Reproducibility-Optimized Statistics for Robust Analysis of Proteomics and Metabolomics Data

 x

-A SummarizedExperiment object or a matrix where rows represent features (e.g., proteins, metabolites) and columns represent samples.
+A SummarizedExperiment object, where rows represent features (e.g., proteins, metabolites) and columns represent samples.
 The values should be log-transformed.

 An integer representing the amount of bootstrap iterations.
 Default is 1000.